 Chief of the Suquamish – Chief Seattle, Bronze sculpture in Pioneer Square and Tilikum Place, Seattle, United States

-The statue originally featured gold leaf coating, which was discovered during restoration work after the surface had turned green from oxidation.
+The statue was originally coated with gold leaf, a detail discovered during restoration after the surface had turned green from oxidation.
+This hidden golden layer reveals the artist's original intention beneath the weathered patina.

 Location: Seattle